-Parenting Coordination is a process separated parents can access for implementing a parenting schedule, sharing child-related information, reducing the conflict between them and decreasing their dependence on litigation and the Court to resolve parenting issues.
-It can ultimately save costs; financially and emotionally for children and parents, and relationally for the coparenting relationship.
+Parenting Coordination is a process separated parents can access for implementing a parenting schedule, sharing child-related information, reducing the conflict between them, and decreasing their dependence on litigation and the Court to resolve parenting issues.
+It can ultimately save costs; financially and emotionally for children and parents, and relationally for the co-parenting relationship.

-Like mediation, there is no regulatory body that licenses or oversees parenting coordinators so there are a wide range in the qualifications of individuals offering this service.
+Like mediation, there is no regulatory body that licenses or oversees parenting coordinators so there is a wide range in the qualifications of individuals offering this service.
 The Association of Family and Conciliation Courts (AFCC) Guidelines for Parenting Coordination (https://www.afccnet.org/Portals/0/AFCCGuidelines for Parentingcoordinationnew.pdf currently under review) specify the qualifications a parenting coordinator should have and describes the general process.
-AFCC Guidelines recommend that parenting coordinators should be licensed mental health professionals or lawyers experienced in family law who are trained and experienced family mediators with advanced training in child development, family systems and parenting coordination.
+AFCC Guidelines recommend that parenting coordinators should be licensed mental health professionals or lawyers experienced in family law who are trained and experienced family mediators with advanced training in child development, family systems, and parenting coordination.
 In some states, mediators are licensed but that is not the case in Canada.
 Although the AFCC Guidelines describe the aspects of the parenting coordination process consistent with best practices, there is considerable variation in the way each parenting coordinator (PC) chooses to facilitate that process.